thewca/wca-regulations/wca-regulations_2012.md

 - D1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below.
   - D1a) During the solve, the competitor must sit in a chair, sit on the surface, or stand.
   - D1b) During the inspection and the solve, the competitor must only use his feet) and the surface.
 The competitor may wear socks while solving.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
   - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the attempt.
 - D3) Starting the solve:
   - D3a) Competitor must place his feet onto the timer sensors.